 The Golden Circle was the busiest area we found throughout our drive around Iceland.
 Many people that have only a few days to visit the country will do this drive.
 It is much shorter but will still give you a taste of what Iceland is all about.
-The downside is that you will find many more people each place you visit.
+The downside is each place you visit will be much busier.

-First stop was to the Kerið Crater.
-This is the last lake volcanic crater, luckily this one had with melted ice!
+The first stop was to the Kerið Crater.
+This is the last lake volcanic crater, luckily this one had melted ice!
 Kerið is approximately three thousand years old, so it is a “younger” volcanic caldera here in Iceland.
-That is why the slopes are a red in colour, rather than a volcanic black.
+That is why the slopes are red in color, rather than volcanic black.
 At some point Kerið crater filled with water.
-The water is a very vivid blue which is so tempting to swim in, of course it isn’t possible!
+The water is a very vivid blue which is so tempting to swim in.
+Of course, it isn’t possible!
 We managed to walk around it and right to the water and although the wind was getting stronger no one flew in the water!

 Next stop was at the Great Geysir.
 This Geysir actually lends its name to describe this kind of spouting hot spring, giving us the English word ‘geyser’.
 It has been active for approximately 10,000 years!
-It erupts pretty often so we had a chance to, see a few of them and Cosimo also got soaked for standing in the wrong spot (I do believe that is what he wanted though)!
-The last two waterfalls we saw were Gullfoss (Golden Falls) and a beautiful rainbow and Öxarárfoss Waterfall.
-This is a beautiful waterfall although I found out that it is actually human-made.
+It erupts pretty often so we had a chance to, see a few of them.
+Cosimo also got soaked for standing in the wrong spot (I do believe that is what he wanted though)!
+The last two waterfalls we visited were Gullfoss (Golden Falls) with a beautiful rainbow and Öxarárfoss Waterfall.
+This is a lovely waterfall although I found out that it is actually human-made.
 The river Öxará was moved hundreds of years ago, to channel the water into the ravine Almannagjá in the ninth century.
 The purpose was to provide water for the members and visitors of the Icelandic parliament Althingi in the 9th century.
 Who would have thought!

-Finally we could not leave Iceland without learning a bit more about Vikings so we went to Keflavík at @Viking World museum.
+Finally, we could not leave Iceland without learning a bit more about Vikings!
+We went to Keflavík at Viking World museum.